-Object detection, segmentation and classification are the building blocks to address several complex computer vision challenges.
-Object detection helps to identify an object in the image, forms a rectangular boundary and creates a bounding box to narrow down the object.
-Image segmentation then identifies the object with all the curves, lines and exact shape of the object.
-This helps in more granular and finer identification as against simple object detection.
-Object classification helps classify a particular object into a class or subclass.
-For example, classifying a vehicle into a car or an airplane and further sub classifying the brand into Audi, BMW, etc.
+Object detection, segmentation, and classification are the building blocks to address complex computer vision challenges.
+Object detection helps identify an object in the image, forms a rectangular boundary, and creates a bounding box to narrow down the object.
+Then, image segmentation identifies the object with all curves, lines, and the exact shape.
+This helps in a more granular and finer identification.
+This process also helps to establish various insights from images by classifying them, segmenting specific information, and/or extracting any image attributes.
+Object classification helps classify a particular object into a class or subclass — for example, vehicle classification by type (car, airplane, etc.), and then by brand (Audi, BMW, etc.).

 To keep yourself updated on the latest technology and industry trends subscribe to the Infosys Knowledge Institute's publicationsCount me in!